KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 In the panel axes you can:

 -  drag and drop one or more dimensions,
--  organise the dimensions visualization,
+-  organize the dimensions visualization,
 -  swap axes.

 Referring to the following figure, the axes panel consists of the following items: